morksen123/ByondXR/README.md

 ## Challenges
 1. Hardcoded some component props due to incomplete website architecture.
 E.g, ```<Showroom name="my showroom"/>```
 2. Configuration and importing the required packages for the server was time consuming
-3. Unsure of the effectiveness of my user activity tracking feature
+3. Effectiveness of my user activity tracking feature
     - Currently, the mutation function to create a UserActivity document works
     - These are the 2 approaches I have attempted:
         - Approach 1: Used an event listener but it ended up logging too much info (commented out)